deejayessel/virtual-multi-counting/README.md

 # virtual-multi-counting
-Counts (naively) the number of valid choices of crossing (virtual or classical) for a multi-crossing knot of n crossings
+Counts (naively) the number of valid choices of virtual multi-crossings for an n-crossing in a projection of a knot